secwexen/aapp-mart/README.md

 The installation instructions, environment setup, and deployment workflow will be published in an upcoming release.

-For detailed information, see the [Development Guide](docs/development.md).
+For detailed information, see the [AAPP-MART AI Red-Team Simulation Development Guide](docs/development.md).

 ## Use Cases: Offensive Security, Threat Modeling, Predictive Attack Simulation